Do you worry too much like I do?

 I will admit that I can get into a worry spiral, then start overthinking.
 Yes I am that person.

-I want to share with you a new trick I learned from a recent podcast.
-I listen to the Shine podcast sometimes when I am walking.
-They share very practical and actionable tips to practice during meditation.
+I want to share with you a new trick I learned from a podcast.
+I listen occasionally to the Shine podcast when I am walking.
+They share efficient and actionable tips to practice during meditation.
 It’s not just about breathing and not thinking!

-The link above is to the podcast in Spotify, but they also have an app here, or find them on your podcast player.
+The link above is to the podcast in Spotify, but you can find them on your podcast player.
 I am not affiliated with Shine nor am I advertising, but they are a woman owned company, which I think is super cool, and I enjoy their products.

 This particular episode discussed what to do to get out of your head when you get into a worry spiral.